 Which UK electricity suppliers are frack-free?

-The top companies on our ethical platform are using mainly renewables, and are proudly oil and gas free, which automatically makes them frack-free.
+The top companies on our ethical platform are using mainly renewables, and are proudly oil and gas-free, which automatically makes them frack-free.
+You can also read our Guide to Ethical Energy to learn more about how fossil fuels are used in the energy industry and suppliers that generate renewable energy.

 We need you: Feel free to comment and suggest frack-free companies you know.